hubidu/heimdall-io/report-app/README.md

 ## In Progress

-- TestStatus: Show feature success/failure status
+- TestStatus: Show feature success/failure status in toc
 - TestStatus: Jump to feature when clicking on it in toc
 - TestStatus: Make TOC scrollable
 - TestStatus: First prefix element should be removed since it is the project name